fixate/drone-secrets/README.md

 TODO:

 - Use CI for github releases for multiple targets
-- Make go get work to fetch the command (I'm new to go so if people start caring about this project I'll take things further)
+- Make go get work to fetch the command (If people start caring about this project I'll take things further)

 ## Configuration